fshowalter/franksmovielog.com-v1/content/reviews/0167-isle-of-fury-1936.md

 venue_notes:
 ---

 Miscast island melodrama has Bogart as the mustachioed, pith helmet-wearing owner of a South Seas pearl harvesting operation.
-Conflict arises when the natives refuse to work, and shipwrecked stranger Woods falls for Bogart's wife.
+Conflict arises when the natives refuse to work, and shipwrecked stranger Donald Woods falls for Bogart's wife.
 Bogart's giant octopus fight had me laughing.
 The ridiculous, exposition-laden finale even more so.